-...has been an active supporter of the Writers Workshop for many years.
-Rose writes in many styles, sometimes serious, sometimes humorous, but always with warmth and a sharp eye for detail.
+...was an active supporter of the Writers Workshop for many years.
+She wrote in many styles, sometimes serious, sometimes humorous, but always with warmth and a sharp eye for detail.

-For her Showcase page Rose has selected a psychological thriller and childhood humour.
-We hope you enjoy these short stories as much as we did ...
+Rose selected these two items herself: a psychological thriller and some childhood humour.
+We hope you will enjoy these short stories as much as we do ...

 THE TEDDY BEAR

 Loreen was standing transfixed in her parents dark bedroom, which was part of a large apartment of an old house .
 The street lights sent eerie shafts of brightness through the windows.
 She had the choice of two ways back to her own bedroom.

 One was to the left of her, a door leading into a dark corridor, then she had to turn right to her bedroom.
 She had to negotiate her way in almost total darkness across her room to the only light switch.

 The other way lay in front of her.
 Two high double doors separated her from the large dining room which she would have to cross to get to her other bedroom door.

 The distance she had to traverse through the dining room was not far but the creaking of the parquet flooring and the ghostly moonlight shining through the windows, lighting up parts of the room and leaving the rest in unearthly shadows, terrified her.
 However, she knew that as soon as she opened her bedroom door the light switch was at hand.

 Beads of perspiration were running down her face and her body tensed in an effort to make a decision.
 Whichever way she went, there was something lurking in her dark bedroom waiting for her to switch on the light.